Maharaja Ranjit Singh Armed Forces Preparatory Institute

 The Maharaja Ranjit Singh Armed Forces Preparatory Institute, also known as the Maharaja Ranjit Singh AFPI or the MRSAFPI, is an institute that trains young boys from Punjab for permanent commission through the National Defence Academy into the armed forces.
 The institute began training in April 2011, and was established in Sector 77 Mohali by the Government of Punjab, India.
 The institute is designed to train 96 boys at any one time.
 The training period is two years.
-There are two batches of 48 cadets at a time trained at the institute.
+There are two batches of 48 cadets at a time trained at the institute.It is infamously known for its ragging culture.

 History

 The institute began training in April 2011 with an intake capacity of 40 students.
 The institute was originally created in 2011 on the orders of Parkash Singh Badal, who was disturbed by the ever-reducing number of Punjab youth inducted into training institutions and commissioned as officers.
 (In the past, cadets from Punjab had made up a significant part of the academy strength, but this eventually diminished to about six or eight boys per course.)
 Inspired by the success of the institute, the Punjab Government created the Mai Bhago Armed Forces Preparatory Institute, named after Mai Bhago, in July 2015 to prepare girls to become commissioned officers.

 In June 2017, the first six cadets of the institute, from the first batch which had trained from 2011 to 2013, were commissioned as officers from the Indian Military Academy.

 In June 2019, institute alumni were recognized in the batch of officers who were then commissioned into the Indian Air Force.

 In December 2019, Amarinder Singh announced that the State Government would bear the cost of educating poor students at the AFPI, who would only need to pay their own school fee.

 In 2019, 25 former cadets of the institute joined the National Defence Academy (India) or the Indian Military Academy; they also received "Achiever Awards" in a ceremony on 18 December 2019.
 In March 2021, five cadets from the institute, who underwent training from 2018 to 2020 as part of the 8th AFPI course, were selected to join the National Defence Academy.
 As of then, 14 cadets of the 8th AFPI course had already joined the NDA the previous year, and 202 cadets from the AFPI had joined same service academy till Feb 2023.